microfan1/CROWN/README.md

 Firstly, we need an estimator of covariance/precision matrix for the return data.

-This repository shows the method **CROWN** using a residual-based nodewise regression (Caner, Medeiros and Vasconcelos, 2023, J. Econom.) to get the estimate of the covariance, along with 4 other popular methods:
+This repository gives the implementation code for **CROWN** which uses a residual-based nodewise regression (Caner, Medeiros and Vasconcelos, 2023, J. Econom.) to get the estimate of the covariance, along with 4 other popular methods:
 1. **nodewise** from [A Nodewise Regression Approach to Estimating Large Portfolios]
 2. **POET** from [Large Covariance Estimation by Thresholding Principal Orthogonal Complements]
 3. **NLS**  from [Nonlinear Shrinkage of the Covariance Matrix for Portfolio Selection: Markowitz Meets Goldilocks]